John Peoples

 Candidates must either:

-• Have received within the prior three years a Ph.D. in accelerator physics or accelerator-related technology.
-Post-doctoral experience is not required.
+• Have received within the prior five years a Ph.D. in accelerator physics or accelerator-related technology.

 or

-• Have received within the prior five years a Ph.D. in high energy physics or a related field.
-Candidates are normally expected to have at least three years of post-doctoral experience in high energy physics or a related field.
+• Have received within the prior five years a Ph.D. in high energy physics or a related field with interest in an accelerator related field.

-Potential candidates who do not meet the Ph.D. graduation or postdoc criteria but have extenuating circumstances may be considered.
+Potential candidates who do not meet the above criteria but have extenuating circumstances may be considered.
 Please contact the Committee Chair.

 Term of Appointment